 “Before you ever went [to Africa], we had reporters there reporting genocide after genocide.
 So just because you put on a fucking safari helmet and look at some poop, that doesn’t give you the right to insult what we do.”

 The debate is much more complicated than that of course – new media and old media exist in a growing symbiosis – and much more interesting too.
-With David Carr as the film’s Ulysses, we get a neat metaphor for the messiness and interestingness of the moment: a baby boomer with a complicated past who manages to keep one foot in social media and the other in the kind of media still made by calling people up on the telephone.
-Here’s a man who is capable of covering not just what’s going on inside the newsroom or on the web, but covering the newsroom and the web itself.
+With David Carr as the film’s Ulysses, we get a neat metaphor for the messiness and interestingness of the moment: a baby boomer with a complicated, twisted past who manages to keep one foot in social media and the other in the kind of media still made by calling people up on the telephone.
+Here’s a man who is capable of covering not just the news and the news media, but what’s going on inside the newsroom, whatever that is now, and the web that's transforming and swallowing it.
 “The media equation,” as David Carr’s column calls it, is a messy and tough and sometimes dull-sounding story.
 But it’s a mess we’re all in, and no matter how unsolvable it can seem, in the hands of good journalism, it can make for fascinating reading, and watching.